 The principles of corporate governance are customized to meet the company’s needs.
 Some of the most common include:

-- Fairness: The board of directors must have an established objective to treat all stakeholders, including shareholders, employees, and vendors, with equal and fair consideration.
+- Fairness: The board of directors must establish an objective of treating all stakeholders, including shareholders, employees, and vendors, with equal and fair consideration.
 That often extends to the community as well.

 - Transparency: Another core component of corporate guidance is transparency in providing accurate, timely, and clear information about important topics.
 This typically includes risks to shareholders, conflicts of interest, and financial performance.

-- Responsibility: The board is also responsible for the oversight of various corporate matters.
-This includes being aware of as well as supporting the successful performance of the company.
-This may include recruiting management leaders, including the CEO.
+- Responsibility: The board is also responsible for overseeing various corporate matters.
+This includes being aware of and supporting the company’s successful performance.
+It may also include recruiting management leaders, including the CEO.

 - Accountability: This area often focuses on the company’s activities and the results of its conduct.
 The board and the other company leadership members must be accountable for performance, potential, and the company’s capacity.
 It is accountable to all stakeholders when matters of importance occur.

-- Risk Mitigation: Nearly all corporate governance plans will incorporate some level of defined risk.
-That includes learning what risks a company faces and then a plan for controlling them.
-The board is responsible for recognizing risk, getting information on risk, and then taking steps to manage that risk.
+- Risk Mitigation: Nearly all corporate governance plans incorporate defined risk.
+That includes learning what risks a company faces and developing a plan for controlling them.
+The board is responsible for recognizing risk, gathering risk information, and then taking steps to manage that risk.

 See Related: Unum Group ESG Profile (UNM): Is It Sustainable?